 • Commencing with their initial lease, each studio artist will be offered a one year lease.

 • Artists are expected to work in their studios on a consistent and ongoing basis.
 Non-use of studio space is cause for eviction or non-renewal of lease.

 GoggleWorks is open to the public Daily 9:00 am to 9:00 pm.

 Artists have access to the GoggleWorks' facility 7 days a week, 24 hours per day.

 To apply for an artist studio at the GoggleWorks:

 [ ] Complete this “Artist Application” form online

 [ ] Submit in the online application 10-15 pieces of representative work with summary page of title, medium, size and date of execution.
 For 3D work, please submit 3 images of each piece.
 Please number images to coincide with summary page.

-[ ] Submit a current resume/CV
+[ ] Submit a record of artistic and work history

 [ ] Submit any additional support materials you believe are relevant (i.e. reviews, recommendations, etc.)